Little Blue Seas

 Ground Floor ONLY: High ceilinged spacious entrance hall leading to the to kitchen (with dishwasher, microwave, fridge-freezer, 5-ring double oven range-style cooker) and doors to the utility room (washing machine & tumble dryer) and downstairs cloakroom.
 An arch from the kitchen leads to the light and airy oak-floored dining room where there is also an upright piano for your entertainment.
 Large glass French doors open into the good sized sitting room, with open fire and lovely wooden flooring and a separate snug/TV room with a big corner sofa, TV/DVD/Blu-ray and Xbox 360, both with fabulous sea views and doors to the terrace.
 There is also a CD player and iPod dock.
 Two ground-floor bedrooms, again with those stunning views – a spacious double bedroom with 5' double (or can be converted to twin beds) and a further double (4'6") with French doors to the terrace.
 Bathroom (bath with shower over) with WC.

 Exterior: The large terrace has teak garden furniture (extending table and plenty of chairs, sun loungers) and a BBQ.
 There is a heated outdoor shower for guests returning from the beach and a rack for drying wetsuits.
 There are plenty of lovely gardens with a (netted) pond and stream - please note the garden is not fully enclosed.
-A hot tub can be provided (subject to availability) at the property for the additional charge of £250 per week.
+A hot tub can be provided (subject to availability a weeks notice is required) at the property for the additional charge of £250 per week.

 Facilities & Services